Who can apply?

-Important: Before writing this statement of purpose, take the time to familiarize yourself with our field, to be certain that you understand what you're getting into.
-You can find a wealth of information on the internet, or can start with this brief descriptions of Science, Technology & Society (STS) and History & Philosophy of Science (HPS), our constituent disciplines.
+Important: Before writing your essay, whichever it is, take the time to familiarize yourself with our field, to be certain that you understand what you're getting into.
+You can find a wealth of information on the internet, or can start with this brief descriptions of Science, Technology & Society (STS, which sometimes stands for Science & Technology Studies) and History & Philosophy of Science (HPS), our constituent disciplines.

 Students of all backgrounds are encouraged to apply.
 A background in sciences, philosophy or history is considered an advantage.
 The program is for graduate students (M.A. and Ph.D.) only.
 There are three available courses of study:

 M.A. studies - with a thesis requirement.
 For those with a B.A. or B.Sc. or Masters degree from an accredited institution of higher education in Israel or abroad in any field other than STS or history or philosophy of science.
 Standard length of the program is two years.

 Combined M.A.–Ph.D. studies (maslul meshulav).
 For students holding a B.A. or B.Sc. of masters degree from an accredited institution of higher education in Israel or abroad in a discipline other than STS or the history or philosophy of science, and demonstrating exceptional potential.
 This program allows students to complete course requirements for a Master’s degree and then, instead of writing a master’s thesis, to submit a Ph.D. proposal.
 This proposal will be recognized to fulfill the requirements of a thesis, and once it is approved, the student will be granted a Master’s degree.
 She or he will continue immediately to work on their doctoral dissertation.
 Those wanting to pursue this course will need to pass an internal comprehensive examination that will determine whether they are eligible to continue for the PhD.
 Standard length of the program to Ph.D. is estimated at five to six years.